SimonCarlson/thesis/notes/logbook.md

+28/3-19:
+Rewrote parts of the manifest generator to reduce size of keys in manifest (also generated new example)

+Spoke to Shahid, he got a call from Combitech.
+Writing a paper in August is feasible but could be tight on time (also few people are there).

+Started a manifest parser.
+Its more of a naive pattern matcher because I'm not actually parsing and lexing etc, too heavy and time consuming.
+Idea is to extract keys from the manifest string, depending on the key extract value and fit into a manifest modeleled from structs.
+Final result will be a struct with smaller (nested) structs analogous to the format image in the thesis.
+Trying to avoid memory allocations at all if possible, doing some ugly stuff just to get it working.

+27/3-19:
+Listening to the IETF SUIT meeting.
+Nothing new so far, some liaison mentioned status trackers.
+My architecture contains a kind of status tracker implied in server logic, won't take action.

+They keys in the manifest should be mapped to integer values to reduce size.
+Why encode the value "1" with the key "version", waste of space.

+Server endpoints must be static!!!
+That's the reason for my previous bug where the address of an endpoint would change.
+Also why block transfers did not work, the second block request would go to an invalid address and time out.

+With Niclas' fix in coap-uip.c (adding case DTLS_PSK_HINT:) in get_psk_info function DTLS works with PSK.
+Now, how to make it work with certificates?

+26/3-19:
+Listening to live IETF summit about COSE.
+I am not familiar enough with the standard to understand the discussion as it is too technical, but it is interesting to see how the IETF operates and what they discuss.

+The branch containing COSE/OSCORE code is older than the others and there has been changes in the network stack of Contiki since.
+Initiating the RPL DAG root is using a different function.
+Might be other inconsistencies, should probably stick to the COSE/OSCORE branch and explain in the report it is of a slightly older Contiki version.

+Mailed Martin, he showed another repo with COSE/CBOR standalone files.
+Maybe I can just use those instead with the newer Contiki?

+Spoke to Niclas.
+Native processes are the way they are, but there is a way to remove the Contiki network stack from the OS itself and run it using POSIX API.
+Joel knows more about DTLS and certificates in Contiki.
+According to Niclas callbacks for block transfers are fine, can't figure out the issue.

+25/3-19:
+Meeting Niclas tomorrow, hopefully he can help with native processes and DTLS

+Trying to understand the block option of CoAP.
+It seems rather simple, your callback handler receives a buffer, offset, and preferred block size and it's up to the handler to copy data into the buffer accordingly.
+I assume for the prototype it is fine to open the manifest file and copy blockwise into the buffer.
+However, the handler function is repeatedly called upon, how to manage state of file?
+Static offset of file pointer?
+Same offset as for the message buffer?

+Stacked view in i3 (super+s) is really neat when you want a window to be accessible yet not occupy space all the time

+Cannot open files in filesystem while simulating in Cooja.
+For now the manifest is encoded as a string in the source code.

+When using COSE, will the entire object be loaded and signed/encrypted and then buffered through CoAP blocks?
+Declare it as static, if null load and sign the payload, if not null send it block by block, when done set it null again.

 22/3-19:
 Still don't understand how native processes are supposed to work.
 I can find no indication of IPv6 address configuration or anything of the sort, only configurations for IPv4 that have no effect